-The black huckleberry is a deciduous shrub that grows to one and half metres tall and has finely toothed leaves that turn purple in the fall.
+Great berry bush!
+The Black Huckleberry is a deciduous shrub that grows to one and half meters tall and has finely toothed leaves that turn purple in the fall.
 They have small yellow or pinkish flowers in spring that ripen into large purple-black berries.
 The berries taste great and are eaten by many birds and mammals.

 Other Uses: N

 Soil: Acidic, sandy or rocky

 Usually found at: Woodland areas with some shade, and often grow in large patches.

 Leaves: Alternate, deciduous, egg-shaped to elliptic-oblong, 1.5-6 cm long, (0.6) 1-3 cm wide, gradually narrowing to pointed tip, rounded to tapered at base, margins finely toothed nearly full length

 Flowers: Solitary in leaf axils, appearing when or after the leaves expand; flower stalks 5-10 mm long; corollas pale yellowish-pink, urn-shaped

 Berries: Berries, globe-shaped, 7-10 mm wide, purple or dark purplish-reddish, without a pale bloom; edible and sweet.